By Derek Lin, MPH

 SNAP usage, which can be considered a proxy for measuring food insecurity, also reveals disparities by race and ethnicity (see Figure III).
 Because SNAP is supplemental, benefits do not provide all of the food a family needs over the course of a month, so families receiving SNAP benefits may still be food insecure.

 Although the full consequences of the COVID-19 pandemic remain to be seen, it is already clear that communities of color have been hit the hardest.
 This public health crisis and recession are likely to worsen long-standing disparities in poverty rates between different racial and ethnic groups in New Mexico.
 Before the pandemic, Native American children had disproportionately higher rates of poverty (41%) compared to non-Hispanic white children (14%).
 This income inequity contributes to racial and ethnic disparities in food insecurity.
 In 2018, 24% of Hispanic households and 17% of Black households experienced food insecurity.
 Native American households experienced the highest rate at 27% while non-Hispanic white households had the lowest rate at 10%.
-In McKinley County, for example, where the population is 75% Native American, 42% of children are projected to have experienced food insecurity in 2020, roughly twice the national average.
-The high rate of food insecurity among Native American communities stems from a multitude of factors including a long history of structural inequities, systemic racism, and the theft of their lands where ancestors grew and hunted food that stripped tribal people of their food sovereignty.
+In McKinley County, for example, where the population is 75% Native American, 37% of children experienced food insecurity in 2020, almost twice the national average (20%).
+The high rate of food insecurity among Native American communities stems from a multitude of factors including a long history of structural inequities, systemic racism, and the theft of the lands where their ancestors grew and hunted food that stripped tribal people of their food sovereignty.
 Furthermore, large COVID-19 outbreaks in counties with majority Native American populations have exacerbated food insecurity in many communities that already experienced high rates.

 The COVID-19 pandemic has resulted in a dramatic increase in demand for emergency food support from organizations such as food banks, and upwards of 14% of New Mexican households with children report needing help securing food.
 This increased demand has strained the emergency food system, particularly in rural areas and food deserts, which already face numerous difficulties in food access.
 Nearly 30% of New Mexicans live in a food desert, meaning they live either 1 mile (in urban settings) or 10 miles (in rural settings) from the nearest supermarket or large grocery store (see Figure IV).

 High-poverty areas, which are census tracts where at least 30% of the population lives at or below the poverty level, are more likely than higher-income areas to be food deserts.
-As with other indicators, disparities along racial and ethnic lines are also seen in high-poverty areas (see Figure V).
+As with other indicators, disparities along racial and ethnic lines are also seen in areas with high rates of poverty (see Figure V).

 Limited access to nutritious food and fresh produce is a significant barrier to healthy dietary choices for rural and frontier communities in particular.
 Grocery stores in rural areas often lack fresh produce and families end up depending on lower-quality processed foods and unhealthy junk foods for subsistence.
 Additionally, inadequate rural transportation infrastructure disproportionately impacts New Mexico’s Native American communities.
 Poorly maintained roads and the absence of public transportation can make it difficult to get to the store and even impossible during bad weather.
 To complicate matters more, the lack of cold storage in these areas severely limits the ability of the emergency food support system (e.g. food banks and school feeding programs) to provide these communities with fresh and healthy food.

 New Mexico’s immigrant communities have faced many threats to food security, in part due to numerous attacks by the Trump Administration.
 The ‘public charge’ rule change penalized the use of safety net programs including SNAP, Medicaid, and Section 8 housing for some non-citizens who have historically been eligible for them.
-Even though the Biden administration plans to reverse the public charge rule change, it has already resulted in serious consequences for immigrant families.
+Even though the public charge rule change was reversed, it had already resulted in serious consequences for immigrant families.
 Once the public charge rule change was announced, non-citizens, as well as their citizen family members, reported avoiding enrolling in SNAP out of fear of deportation.
-This ‘chilling effect,’ coupled with the exclusion of many immigrants from federal COVID-19 pandemic relief, will likely worsen food insecurity in immigrant communities.
+This ‘chilling effect,’ coupled with the exclusion of many immigrants from federal COVID-19 pandemic relief, likely worsened food insecurity in immigrant communities.
 While no region-specific data are available on food insecurity among New Mexico’s immigrant and refugee communities, foreign-born Hispanics nationwide have higher rates of food insecurity than do U.S.-born Hispanics.

 Hunger and food insecurity among students in higher education is often overlooked, in part due to preconceived notions about college students coming from better-resourced families.
 In fact, as of 2018, 26% of undergraduate students were in households earning incomes at or below the poverty line.
 More than 70% of college students were non-traditional, meaning they are financially independent from their parents.
 Non-traditional students likely started college late, may be a caregiver, and may maintain a job outside of school.
 A recent survey of undergraduate students at the University of New Mexico found that 37% of respondents had experienced food insecurity within the past 30 days.
 Some national data on college food insecurity during the pandemic shows that rates are even higher for community college students.
 In addition, Black students experience food insecurity at rates 19% higher than do white students.
 The federal SNAP regulations restrict college students from accessing SNAP, based on the assumption that many are financially dependent on their parents.
 There are some exemptions for this rule including: students who are parents of young children, work more than 20 hours a week, or are enrolled in employment and training programs.
 Unfortunately, up to 18% of New Mexico’s college students may be eligible for SNAP but only 6% are enrolled, meaning the state is missing out on more than $22 million in federal resources to help address student hunger.